 A petty disorderly persons charge carries a potential jail sentence of 30 days, while a regular disorderly persons charge runs the risk of landing you in jail for up to 6 months.
-The fines, additionally, are no laughing matter: up to $500 for a petty charge and $1000 for a regular charge.
+Additionally, the fines are no laughing matter: up to $500 for a petty charge and $1000 for a regular charge.
 This doesn’t include the potential community service and court costs that are incurred by the defendant.

 Some judges respond harshly to disorderly persons charges, especially when the person charged has a history of such behaviors, in order to dissuade them from acting as such in the future.
 One of the most important things to keep in mind is that following a disorderly person’s charge, the charge will remain on your criminal record for 3-5 years.
 This could adversely impact many aspects of your life.

 Many people mistake that a disorderly persons charge is no big deal.
 So when they are charged as the result of a friend’s actions or some other charge such as profiling, it is imperative to contact a criminal lawyer to discuss your rights and options.